Can You Use Car Wax On Plastic

 The next consideration is the type of vehicle you’re working on.
 Some car waxes are designed for cars while others are meant for motorcycles or other vehicles that may have a different finish.
 And finally, there’s the matter of application.
 Car wax should always be applied in a thin layer and buffed off until it’s completely gone.
 This will protect your paintwork and keep it looking fresh for longer

-See also How To Spray Wax A Car
+See also Can You Over Wax Your Car

 How does car wax work?